Anthrocon/www/content/standards-of-conduct/index.md

 (b) Conduct, dress, or speech that targets, threatens, intimidates, or is otherwise intended to cause distress to other attendees, or members of protected classes (such as those based on race, age, religion, national origin, disability, gender, or sexual identity).

-If people tell you "no" or ask you to leave them alone, your business with them is done.
-If you continue to attempt contact with them, you may be removed from the premises and have membership privileges permanently revoked.
-Remember: "A costume does not imply consent."
+If people tell you "no" or ask you to leave them alone, your business with them is done.&nbsp;If you continue to attempt contact with them, you may be removed from the premises and have membership privileges permanently revoked.&nbsp;Remember: "A costume does not imply consent."

 Anyone who has been convicted of a crime of violence against another person for which they are required to register with any state or local law enforcement agency may be denied membership to the convention at the sole discretion of Anthrocon, Inc.